visy-ani/startsync/README.md

 ## Tech Stack

 - **Next.js**: Framework for building a fast, scalable, and secure web application.
 It was used as the backbone for the project, providing features like server-side rendering, API routes, and optimized performance.
+- **TypeScript**: Used for static typing to improve code reliability and maintainability.
 - **Sanity**: A headless CMS for managing and structuring startup details dynamically.
 It enabled efficient data querying with GROQ and automated type safety using Sanity Typegen.
 - **Zod**: Schema-based validation library used to ensure robust input validation for all user-provided data.
 - **Tailwind CSS**: Utility-first CSS framework for building modern, responsive, and visually appealing interfaces.